 He said, “Teacher, which command in the law is the most important?”
 Jesus answered, “Love the Lord your God with all your heart, all your soul, and all your mind” (Matthew 22:36-37).
 So then this is the GREATEST COMMANDMENT.
 All others are secondary.

 But Jesus went on to say “And the second command is like the first: Love your neighbor the same as you love yourself” (Mat 22:39).
-So we in this discussion we are looking at this second command.
-How should a child of God follow this command “to love your neighbor as yourself”?.
+So in this discussion we are looking at this second command.
+How should a child of God follow this command “to love your neighbor as yourself”?

 It Takes Wisdom and Sound Judgment to Love the Neighbor